 Public Citizen’s Texas office offers unpaid internships year round (course credit can be arranged).
 The organization as a whole offers a small number of paid internships ($15 an hour), which applicants wishing to work in Texas can apply for.

-To be considered for a paid internship for Summer 2020, candidates must apply by March 13, 2020, and submit materials listed below (in addition to those required for all applicants).
-Chosen applicants will be notified by Monday, April 6, 2020.
+To be considered for a paid internship for Fall 2020, candidates must apply by July 24, 2020, and submit materials listed below (in addition to those required for all applicants).
+Chosen applicants will be notified by Monday, August 17, 2020.
 If you are applying for a paid internship, please include an essay outlining why you want to intern at Public Citizen and any other information about you that you wish to have considered, including your need for financial support (500 words or less).
 If you have completed the FAFSA, please also submit a copy of your Student Aid Report (SAR).

-Applications for both paid and unpaid internships should be emailed to Kaiba White (firstname.lastname@example.org).
+Applications for both paid and unpaid internships should be emailed to Adrian Shelley (email@example.com) with “Texas Internship” as the email subject.
 Please include a cover letter, a resume and a writing sample.
-If you wish to share sames of graphics, videos or social medial posts that you have created, please include those as well.
-Put “Texas internship” in the subject of your email.
+You may share graphics, videos, social media, or other content you have created if you like.